oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 MUMmer is a system for rapidly aligning entire genomes, whether in complete or draft form.
 AMOS makes use of it.

-**URL**
+**More Information**

 http://mummer.sourceforge.net/